LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`-t`**: Tags the image with the name `my-apache2` for easy reference.
 - **`.`**: Specifies the build context, indicating the current directory (where the `Dockerfile` and `html` folder are located).

-This command builds the Docker image, preparing it to run an Apache server that serves the `index.html` file.
+This command builds the Docker image alias as `my-apache2`, preparing it to run an Apache server that serves the `index.html` file.

 ![Docker Build](http://127.0.0.1/assets/lab2-14.png)